Dealing With Therapy Privilege

 Other states provide a common law waiver.
 For example, Kentucky law holds that merely seeking custody of a child automatically waives the psychotherapist privilege.
 The Kentucky Supreme Court found the following:

-In Nebraska, by placing his or her fitness to have custody of a child in issue, a parent waives any physician-patient privilege.4 However, in view of the personal and confidential communications made between a patient and a psychiatrist, when a litigant seeks custody of a child in dissolution of marriage proceeding, that action does not result in making relevant the information contained in the file cabinets of every psychiatrist who has ever treated the litigant.5
+In Nebraska, by placing his or her fitness to have custody of a child in issue, a parent waives any physician-patient privilege.4 However, given the personal and confidential communications made between a patient and a psychiatrist, when a litigant seeks custody of a child in the dissolution of marriage proceeding, that action does not result in making relevant the information contained in the file cabinets of every psychiatrist who has ever treated the litigant.5

-Overall, it is important that a party competent and licensed to practice law in their state because the laws can vary substantially.
+Overall, a party must be competent and licensed to practice law in their state because the laws can vary substantially.
 Additionally, parties should not expect to automatically be able to successfully get mental health records admitted.
 Be certain that you plead any reason as to why they might be relevant such as abuse or neglect.

 _______